-The Advice-Only 40-Point Framework™ is a structured, repeatable model engineered to deliver deconflicted, objective financial planning.
+The Advice-Only 40-Point Framework™ is a structured, repeatable model engineered to deliver objective financial planning through the structural separation of advice from asset management, product sales, custody, and referral compensation.

-- Neutral, client-paid compensation free of product or AUM incentives
+• Neutral, client-paid compensation free of asset management, product sales, custody, or referral compensation

 This framework is not a marketing slogan.
-It is the operating system behind the
+It is a structured, auditable planning system behind the Advice-Only™ planning process.

 Why the Advice-Only 40-Point Framework™ Exists